-so many of us aren't getting the 8 hours of sleep that is recommended by Doctors.
-Sleep patterns in developed nations have become so bad that the World Health Organisation has declared a sleep epidemic, with lack of sleep linked to many major diseases and health issues.
+So many of us aren't getting the 8 hours of sleep that is recommended by Doctors.
+Sleep patterns in developed nations have become so bad that the World Health Organisation has declared a sleep epidemic, with a lack of sleep linked to many major diseases and health issues.

 How does CBD help improve sleep quality?

-CBD works on our brains 5HT1a receptor.
+CBD works on our brain's 5HT1a receptor.
 This receptor triggers the release and uptake of the neurotransmitter Serotonin, which is responsible for our mental wellbeing and often referred to as the 'master neurotransmitter' because it balances out the levels of other neurotransmitters.
-CBD, therefore, allows us to reutilise Serotonin molecules that aren’t being used, similar to SSRI's, the antidepressants that inhibit the reuptake of Serotonin.
+CBD, therefore, allows us to reutilise Serotonin molecules that remain, similar to SSRI's, the antidepressants that inhibit the reuptake of Serotonin.

-One study in the Journal of Clinical Pharmacology looked at the effects of CBD and benzodiazepines on healthy subjects, insomniacs and Epileptics.
-The study found that CBD elicited a better response for anxiety and sleep.
-Participants found they had less dream recall, which is a sign of a good nights sleep as it means they were in a deeper sleep for longer.
+One study in the Journal of Clinical Pharmacology looked at the effects of CBD and benzodiazepines on healthy subjects, insomniacs, and Epileptics.
+The study found that CBD elicited a better response to anxiety and sleep.
+Participants found they had less dream recall, which is a sign of a good night's sleep as it means they were in a deeper sleep for longer.

 CBD also has an impact on our Adenosine receptors.
 These are the receptors that are so profoundly influenced by caffeine.
-Caffeine will block our brains Adenosine receptors making you more 'excited’.
-A CBD increases the activity of Adenosine receptors which provides you with a nice calming effect.
+Caffeine will block our brains Adenosine receptors making you more 'excited.'
+A CBD increases the activity of Adenosine receptors, which provides you with a subtle calming effect.